inssia/inssia/README.md

 - Trying to wrap my brain around recursion in racket
 - Developing an iOS app with my friends (it's still very much in the ideation phase :))

-Pronouns: she/her/hers
+My Pronouns: she/her/hers

-Thank you for reading!
+Thank you for looking through my profile!
 Email me at: inssia.ahmed@gmail.com if you have any questions.

 “A word after a word after a word is power.” - Margaret Atwood